3D computer graphics: Modeling

-The model describes the process of forming the shape of an object.
-The two most common sources of 3D models are those that an artist or engineer originates on the computer with some kind of 3D modeling tool, and models scanned into a computer from real-world objects (Polygonal Modeling, Patch Modeling and NURBS Modeling are some popular tools used in 3d modeling).
+The modeling describes the process of forming the shape of an object.
+The two most common sources of 3D models are those that an artist or engineer originates on a computer with a 3D modeling tool, or models scanned into a computer from real-world objects (Polygonal Modeling, Patch Modeling and NURBS Modeling are some popular tools used in 3D modeling).
 Models can also be produced procedurally or via physical simulation.

 Basically, a 3D model is formed from points called vertices that define the shape and form polygons.
 A polygon is an area formed from at least three vertices (a triangle).
 A polygon of n points is an n-gon.
 The overall integrity of the model and its suitability to use in animation depend on the structure of the polygons.

 Layout and animation

-Before rendering into an image, objects must be laid out in a scene.
+Before rendering into an image, objects must be laid out in a 3D scene.
 This defines spatial relationships between objects, including location and size.
 Animation refers to the temporal description of an object (i.e., how it moves and deforms over time.
-Popular methods include keyframing, inverse kinematics, and motion capture).
+Popular methods include keyframing, inverse kinematics, and motion-capture).
 These techniques are often used in combination.
 As with animation, physical simulation also specifies motion.

+Stop Motion has multiple categories within such as Claymation, Cutout, Silhouette, Lego, Puppets, and Pixelation.

+Claymation is the use of models made of clay used for an animation.
+Some examples are Clay Fighter and Clay Jam.

+Lego animation is one of the more common types of stop motion.
+Lego stop motion is the use of the figures themselves moving around.
+Some examples of this are Lego Island and Lego Harry Potter.